Content

 Research and Research Funding at JGU

 JGU is located in the heart of the Rhine-Main region - a center for science, economic growth and innovation.
 Numerous companies in the region maintain strategic partnerships with JGU and the university supports research spin-offs by providing advice.
 In addition, the JGU, together with the Goethe Universität in Frankfurt and the Technische Universität of Darmstadt, is a driving force in the "Rhine-Main University Alliance" (RMU), which offers a wide range of opportunities for cooperation.
-As a European University we work in the network FORTHEM - Fostering Outreach within European Regions, Transnational Higher Education and Mobility (homepage only available in German) with six European universities in research, teaching and administration in order to create a permanent multilateral cooperation environment and to set a role model for other universities in Europe.
+As a European University we work in the network FORTHEM - Fostering Outreach within European Regions, Transnational Higher Education and Mobility (homepage only available in German) with eight other European universities in research, teaching and administration in order to create a permanent multilateral cooperation environment and to set a role model for other universities in Europe.

 To get an brief overview and more information about our research visit our Websites Research at JGU and Research Projects of JGU.